DarraghReid/krafts/README.md

 The Profile page is where information about the user is stored.
 It features:

 * A form in which the user's default delivery information is stored.
-This form is prefilled with the delivery information provided by the user during checkout and is stored in the database via the UserProfile model.
+This form is pre-filled with the delivery information provided by the user during checkout and is stored in the database via the UserProfile model.
 It can be updated by the user on the Profile page.

 * A table which displays the user's order history, including the Order Number, Date, Items purchased, and the Oder Total.
 The Order number is a link which leads to a separate Order History page.